Skip to content

 Quick example

-With cash to invest of 100,000 and reit annual total return of 8% (plus property unleveraged return of 6% and property leverage multiplier of 4), the result is 643,550.05.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+With cash to invest of 100,000, a REIT annual total return of 8%, a property unleveraged return of 6%, a leverage multiplier of 4, and a mortgage rate of 5%, direct property finishes about 20,844 ahead of the REIT over 10 years.
+Change any figure and watch the output shift — it is often more useful to see the pattern than to memorise the formula.

 Which inputs matter most